freevryheid/f90.kak/README.md

 i'll continue to update this file as i come across missing elements.
 PR's welcome.

-an example shsowing the syntax using the palenight colorscheme is shown below:
+an example showing the syntax using the palenight colorscheme is shown below:

 <img src="example.png" alt="kak fortran syntax" />